Crémieu: Early history

 From the reign of Louis XII (1498–1515), Crémieu benefited from its strategic position on the route of French expeditionary forces bound for Italy.
 The town became a major trading centre in cereals for France, Savoy, Switzerland and Italy.

 As early as the 15th century, it had an important Jewish community.
 Raoul de Gaucourt, governor of Dauphiné, renewed the privileges of the Jews in 1441 for seven years in consideration of the sum of 50 florins, which Moses Dandéli of Crémieu and Aguinet Solomon of Saint-Symphorien, Jewish residents, were to collect from their coreligionists.
 The Jews of Crémieu refused to pay the sum and emigrated in large numbers.
 The dauphin Louis XI of France recalled them in 1449, and promised them that if they would reopen their banking-houses, he would tax them only one ounce of fine silver in the future, instead of the half-mark that they had formerly been required to pay.

 New gates were built in 1535 and the lower town, design along the lines of most medieval "new towns", was completed at the beginning of the 16th century.
 The 17th century brought monasteries and convents to Crémieu, where trade was by now beginning to flag.
 The Capuchins settled there in 1615, the white Penitents in 1619, the nuns of the order of Visitations in 1627, the Ursuline nuns in 1633, the Notre-Dame du Reclus hospital opened in 1675 and the church of Saint-John was completed by the end of the 17th century.

 The town's economic decline, finalised by the suppression, in 1702, of the annual trade fairs dating back to the 14th century, led the townspeople to turn to the leather and textile industries during the 18th century.
 In 1710, a quarter of the population was working as tanners, cobblers, carders (of both hemp and wool) and spinners.

 In the next century, the plateau of Isle-Cremieu and the sleepy town below the ruins of the castle and ramparts began to attract landscape artists, led by Corot, as well as travellers, tourists and lovers of all things beautiful.

 Population

-The residents of the city are known as Crémolan.
+The residents of the city are known as Crémolan in French.